apache/druid/distribution/docker/README.md

 ## Run

-1. Edit `distribution/docker/docker-compose.yml` file to change the tag of Druid's images to the tag that's used in above command.
+1. Edit `distribution/docker/docker-compose.yml` file to change the tag of Druid's images to the tag that's used in the 'Build' phase above.
-2. Edit `environment` file to match your need.
+2. Edit `environment` file to suite if necessary.
 3. Run:
     ```bash
     docker-compose -f distribution/docker/docker-compose.yml up